-Ink and Slide are designed to work with iPad 4+, iPad Air 1, iPad Mini, or iPad Mini with Retina display.
-(Note: There is a known, intermittent issue with the iPad Air 2, in which Ink stops drawing mid-stroke.
-After thorough investigation, we suspect the solution will require involvement from Apple, and we are trying to work with them to resolve the issue as quickly as possible.)
+Ink and Slide are designed to work with the iPad 4, iPad Air 1, iPad Mini, or iPad Mini with Retina display.
+(Note: There is a known, intermittent issue with the iPad Air 2, in which Ink stops drawing mid-stroke.)
+Ink and Slide are not compatible with iPad Pro or fifth generation and newer iPads.

 Want to check which iPad you own?
 Go here to find out.